-Feeling flat from an exhausting 2012 or had a little too much Christmas cheer?
+Feeling flat from an exhausting year or had a little too much season cheer?
 A vast number of Aussies resolve to detox in the new year to compensate for the festive season and kick start a healthy new regime, but most of them get it very wrong.

 Nutritionist and health scientist Kristen Beck, explains the most common detox myths and mixed messages that can ruin your good intentions for 2013.